 What Google’s Mobile Update Impacted

-- No mobile site – Back in 2015, but even more so now in 2020, searches done on mobile devices were increasing.
+- No mobile site – Back in 2015, but even more so now, in 2021, searches done on mobile devices was increasing.
 Today, more mobile search is done than desktop computer searches, and the gap is only widening.
 If your site doesn’t have a mobile version, stop reading and get that fixed today!
 You’re losing almost all of your potential business because people searching for your services or products on mobile devices aren’t able to find you.

 How The Mobile Update Works